 Modular Test Chambers

-Modular Test Chambers are pre-engineered and prefabricated to be assembled to meet any type of testing need.
-They include modular electrical temperature control systems that can be adapted to meet any set of desired conditions.
+Modular test chambers are pre-engineered and prefabricated to meet any type of testing need.
+They include modular electrical temperature control systems that can be adapted to meet any desired conditions.

 Steady Test Chambers

-Steady Test Chambers perform long term shelf life material testing and are capable of simulating a wide range of humid environments and temperatures.
+Steady test chambers perform long-term shelf life material testing and can simulate a wide range of humid environments and temperatures.
 Types of tests include accelerated aging, packaging, life science, storage, and research.

 Vacuum Test Chambers

-Vacuum Test Chambers remove air and pressure from a sealed compartment to evaluate the effects of a vacuum.
-Testing by a vacuum test chamber is a requirement of the aerospace and defense industries.
+Vacuum test chambers remove air and pressure from a sealed compartment to evaluate the effects of a vacuum.
+Testing by a vacuum test chamber is a required by the aerospace and defense industries.
 Spacecraft engineers use it for testing electronics, circuits, lenses, filters, and structural materials.

 Welded Test Chambers

-Welded Test Chambers are ideal for applications that require high temperatures over 93o C, high humidity, rapid temperature changes, and altitude simulations.
-They have one piece construction and a hermetically sealed steel frame.
+Welded test chambers are ideal for applications that require high temperatures over 200° F (93° C), high humidity, rapid temperature changes, and altitude simulations.
+They have one-piece construction and a hermetically sealed steel frame.